 - Engaging in repetitive behaviors to reduce the panicked and anxious feelings

->

-> A person suffering anxiety might find themself in a constant state akin to terror, unable to leave the house or drive a car or be in a public place.
+A person suffering anxiety might find themself in a constant state akin to terror, unable to leave the house or drive a car or be in a public place.
 People with anxiety disorders will often go to great lengths to avoid the triggers for their anxiety, and this can isolate them and make them incapable of holding down a job.
-If your anxiety is impacting your ability to perform your basic job functions, you should speak with a Baltimore anxiety disability lawyer to determine if you can qualify for disability benefits.
+If your anxiety is impacting your ability to perform your basic job functions, you should speak with a Washington DC anxiety disability lawyer to determine if you can qualify for disability benefits.

->

-> Having symptoms of anxiety alone will not qualify you for Social Security benefits.
+Having symptoms of anxiety alone will not qualify you for Social Security benefits.
 The Social Security Administration (SSA) will undergo an evaluation of your case using the criteria that it publishes in its SSA Blue Book, which spells out what you need to present and prove to get your application approved.
 Under the criteria, you and your Baltimore anxiety disability lawyer must work together to show both that you have persistent signs of an anxiety disorder that limit you in two of the following areas:

 - Your ability to understand, remember, or apply information